 Titanic Expedition Goals

-“My primary goal for the 2021 Titanic Expedition is to make sure we maximize our time and technology to get the most comprehensive picture of the wreck site ever created, and to make as much as possible freely available online as soon as practical after the expedition.
-Beyond that, I have a wish-list of specific questions to explore – the dozens of little controversies that occupy so many Titanic books and interest groups.
-Insofar as we’ll have an opportunity to tell a new story about Titanic through this expedition, I would like the focus to be on the experience of the lesser-known victims of the disaster, in perhaps the less glamorous parts of the ship.
-This will be a chance to dismantle a lot of the cultural myths of the Titanic disaster that were used, both then and now, to define Anglo-American ideals of heroism, gender, and class.”
+“My primary goal for the 2021 Titanic Expedition was to make sure we maximized our time and technology to get the most comprehensive picture of the wreck site ever created, and to make as much as possible freely available online as soon as practical after the expedition.
+Beyond that, I had a wish-list of specific questions to explore – the dozens of little controversies that occupy so many Titanic books and interest groups.
+Insofar as we’ll have an opportunity to tell a new story about Titanic through this expedition, I wanted the focus to be on the experience of the lesser-known victims of the disaster, in perhaps the less glamorous parts of the ship.
+This series of expeditions is a chance to dismantle a lot of the cultural myths of the Titanic disaster that were used, both then and now, to define Anglo-American ideals of heroism, gender, and class.”

 Using HD video, document (identify, count) the fauna of the wreck and surrounding areas, including the water column.
 When possible, obtain close-up detailed video of fauna for later analysis.